sebhildebrandt/angular-justgage/README.md

 This will now install the latest version of justgage (unlike version 0.0.2 where there was no official justgage bower package).

 > **Note:**
-> In this package I defined in .bowerrc to store all bower dependencies in the ./conponent path (default would be bower_components)
+> In this package I defined in .bowerrc to store all bower dependencies in the `./component` path (default would be `./bower_components`)

 ## Usage